 New Zealand is an amazing country to visit.
-It has beautiful rolling hills and breathtaking shorelines.
+It has beautiful rolling hills, lots of wide open space, and breathtaking shorelines.
 It is full of bustling cities and quaint small towns.
 From art galleries to shopping districts to adventure sports, this friendly nation has something for everyone.
 We recently spent a week exploring New Zealand’s North Island.
 While I loved our time there, I left with a few regrets.
-Here are my 5 mistakes in New Zealand that you should avoid.
+I firmly believe everyone should visit at least once, but learn from me.
+Avoid making these 5 mistakes in New Zealand during your trip.

 Mistake #1: Not Spending More Time

-Because there is so much to see and do in New Zealand, a week isn’t enough time to see all of the must-do sights of one island, much less the whole country.
+There is so much to see and do in New Zealand!
+A week isn’t even close to enough time to see all of the must-do sights of one island, much less the whole country.
 We barely scratched the surface of the North Island during our trip.
 We didn’t see the South Island at all.
 My biggest regret from our vacation is that we didn’t have more time to spend in New Zealand.
 I wish we had a few more days in Auckland and Wellington, as well as more time to venture into other areas of the island.
 I also would have loved to have seen the South Island.
 Unfortunately, our work schedules only allowed us to take a week off.
 To get a true sense of the country, you need at least 2 weeks in the North Island and another 2 weeks in the South Island.